 Causes for pooping problems include neurologic problems, pelvic injury, obstruction (by hair, bones, etc.), pain (especially in the low back), and Inflammatory Bowel Disease (IBD).
 (See this article for more info on IBD.)
 A dirty litter box may cause a cat to avoid the box and become constipated by holding the stool too long.
 Hooded litterboxes are a particular problem because they hold odor in, potentially making the box environment extremely unpleasant for the cat.

 In more than 18 years of experience as a feline veterinarian, I have not personally seen constipation problems in cats who do not eat dry food.
 It’s logical, therefore, to think that diet plays a significant role in development of the problem.
-(Since I first wrote this article many years ago, I have heard from 3 readers whose cats developed constipation problems even on all-wet-food diets; so, it’s not impossible, but happily it is fairly rare.)
+(Since I first wrote this article many years ago, I have heard from several readers whose cats developed constipation problems even on all-wet-food and raw diets; so, it’s not impossible, but happily it is fairly rare.)
 Some cats may need more fiber than is present in very low fiber diets such as most canned, raw and homemade diets.
 You can always add a pinch of fiber (ground flaxseeds and ground chia seeds, aka Salba, are reasonably palatable and work very well).

 Indeed, the initial treatment for constipation is usually a change in diet.
 Historically, these cats have been put on high-fiber dry foods.
 Fiber modulates intestinal mobility.
 Depending on the type of fiber and the circumstances, fiber can either speed up or slow down digestion.
 It’s therefore used for both constipation and diarrhea.
 Light, senior, and hairball foods all contain increased fiber, and there are also several medical high-fiber diets.

 Usually, any diet change helps, at least initially.
 However, high-fiber foods often seem to lose their effectiveness over time.
 More fiber, such as canned pumpkin, may be added.
 Again, sometimes this produces a temporary improvement.
 Yet most of these cats continue to have problems.
 In fact, excessive fiber can irritate the digestive tract, potentially aggravating the issue.
 Psyllium and powdered cellulose seem to be particularly harsh.